How to Fix Cannot Delete System Queued Windows Error Reporting Files

 Rename all logs

-7. Navigate to C:\ Windows \ Temp and delete all “.cab” files that are currently residing in the Temp folder.
+7. Go to C:\Windows\Temp and delete all “.cab” files in the Temp folder.

-A repair install will replace all Windows-related component with fresh copies while allowing you to keep all your personal files including media, documents, and applications.
-If you decide to do a repair install, follow our step by step guide (here).
+A Repair Install will reinstall all Windows components with fresh copies, but will let you keep all your personal files, settings, and installed applications.
+If you decide to proceed, you can follow our step-by-step guide (here).

 ABOUT THE AUTHOR